Beyond String Matching: Semantic Evaluation of PDF Table Extraction: Metric Meta-Evaluation

 [1]{#1}

-In contrast, the only semantically critical differences, \emph{content errors} such as a lost decimal point (1.12\,$\to$\,112) and a flipped sign (+2.8\,$\to$\,$-$2.8), change merely a single character each, contributing minimally to the edit distance.
+In contrast, the only semantically critical differences, ccontent!80{\emph{content errors}} such as a lost decimal point (1.12\,$\to$\,112) and a dropped minus sign ($-$2.8\,$\to$\,2.8), change merely a single character each, contributing minimally to the edit distance.
 String-based metrics consequently assign low scores driven by harmless representational variation, while the few-character errors that fundamentally alter the table's meaning are barely reflected.